VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 ![5015 Dual](Images/5015_dual.png)

+(looks a bit tight since CAD is for a 250mm)
 ![5015 Quad](Images/5015_quad.png)
-(a bit tight since CAD is for a 250mm)